 - That’s my first painting: You can put photos of your child growing up in his or her room.
 Framing and displaying your child’s drawings, paintings, writings will also add that special touch.

 - I love…Hang things that your child love or has a liking to.
-For example, if he loves trains, you can print a train chart or a diagram featuring all the different trains in the world.
+For example, if he loves trains, you can print a training chart or a diagram featuring all the different trains in the world.

 6. This Bed is Just Right: Finding the Right Furniture

 Furniture for young children is built to last.
 The manufacturing, material and durability of the furniture should never be compromised.
 The bedroom should grow with the child, which brings us to the practicality and functionality of the furniture.
-Go for moveable furniture instead of fixed furniture to cater to your child’s needs in accordance to their developmental milestones.
+Go for moveable furniture instead of fixed furniture to cater to your child’s needs in accordance with their developmental milestones.